 (Source: gov.uk – Tell Us Once)

-The deceased’s passport should not be used for travel by anyone.
+The deceased’s passport must not be used for travel by anyone.
 Even before it is formally cancelled, a passport is only valid for the named holder.
 Using a deceased person’s passport for travel is a criminal offence.

 Tips and things to watch out for